pepperell-lab/cv-pangraph/README.md

 **pangraph.sub** generates a pangraph and exports it for downstream use
   - executable is pangraph.sh
-  - input needed: genome alignment (in our case, colonyMorphotype.fa)
+  - input needed: file containing all 6 genomes (in our case, colonyMorphotype.fa)
   - outputs: graph.json, graphExport.gfa, graphExport.fa

 **plotPangraph.sub** generates a Bandage visualization.